 What Tridestra contains

 The active substances are:

 white tablet: 2 mg estradiol valerate

-blue tablet: 2 mg estradiol valerate and 20 mg medroxyprogesterone acetate
+light blue, sometimes spotted tablet: 2 mg estradiol valerate and 20 mg medroxyprogesterone

 yellow tablets do not contain any active ingredients.

 white tablet: lactose, maize starch, gelatin, talc and magnesium stearate